TL;DR — what's the quick answer?

 - Table Flattening: Complex tables become linearised strings of cell values with no relationship to their column headers.
 The LLM cannot reconstruct the original data relationships, leading to incorrect answers.

 The cumulative effect is devastating.
-In our testing, RAG systems fed with raw PDF text showed retrieval precision drops of 25–40% compared to the same content properly converted to Markdown.
+In our testing, RAG systems fed with raw PDF text showed retrieval precision drops of 25–40% compared to the same content properly converted to Markdown (see the PDF Parser Arena benchmarks).
 The embeddings are noisier, the chunks are semantically incoherent, and the LLM receives fragmented context that encourages hallucination.

 What Makes Markdown Ideal for RAG